ARI.HACK

 - Open to all!
 Developers, designers, creatives, and builders are welcome!
 Experience with Claude Code is highly recommended.

 - You can come solo or with a team (up to 3 people).
-If you arrive solo, we'll help match you with a team.
+If you arrive solo and would like to join a team, you are responsible for finding teamates at the event.
+You can also use the WhatsApp group to find teammates.

 Project Requirements